-Amortization expense was \$0.4 million, and \$0 for the three months ended March 31, 2016 and 2015, respectively.
-Amortization for the Company's technology license is included in research and development expense on the condensed consolidated statement of operations.
+Amortization expense was \$0.6 million and \$0.4 million for the three months ended March 31, 2017 and 2016, respectively.
+Amortization for the Company's technology license is included in research and development expense in the condensed consolidated statement of operations.